-Many travel destinations are measurably deteriorating with every passing year.
+Many other travel destinations are measurably deteriorating with every passing year.
 And in 10, 20, or 30 years, some may be gone.
-So plan to travel to these historical and wondrous locations in the upcoming year – before it’s too late.
+So plan to travel to these wondrous but endangered places in the upcoming year – before it’s too late.

 Pro tip: Before you travel to any of the countries, make sure you sign up for a two-month free trial of CLEAR.
 This will allow you to quickly pass through airport security.